Alexander Garden Obelisk: Recent years

 The proposal to restore Romanovsky obelisk in its original form to the 400th anniversary of the Romanov house has been repeatedly heard from members of the public, in particular, the Fund's "Return".

 At the beginning of 2013 Vice-President of Fund "Return" on legal issues, Daniel Petrov said that "another appeal of Fund "Return" on Romanovsky obelisk, mutilated by Bolsheviks and standing in the Alexander garden near the Kremlin wall, finally, gave a preliminary result.
-The Ministry of culture is ready to consider returning the monument to its historic appearance".
+The Ministry of Culture is ready to consider returning the monument to its historic appearance".
 According to him, now "the Ministry needs ALL the documentary and historical materials on this monument, including local literature in Moscow".
 In this regard, he urged Russian historians and ethnographers to connect to this work, and "if anyone has materials on this subject (articles in books, guidebooks, photos before 1918 and after), etc., I am grateful for them sending me to message the Ministry of Culture".

 May 27, 2013, in the Alexander garden, on visual axis "Manezhnaya Square, the obelisk is the grotto" was erected an entirely new monument to Patriarch Hermogenes.
 After nearly a month, July 2, 2013, the obelisk was dismantled for reconstruction, without prior announcement, which caused questions from some residents about its fate.
 The press-Secretary of Department of presidential Affairs Viktor Khrekov explained that the monument will return to its place by November 4.
 According to him, the obelisk was dismantled, because "when you transfer to a new place in Soviet times, mistakes were made, which further has led to the fact that the obelisk tilted and began to pose a serious threat to people".
 A special working group under the Ministry of Culture came to the conclusion that the monument was "necessary to restore and strengthen the foundations".
 The restoration of the obelisk has been in charge of the company "Alfastroy", questioned for not having the proper license.
-For the restoration of the monument was found a Karelian marble that was originally used to create the obelisk.